jjgecon/EconJM_auto_doc_gen/JM_thoughts/JavierGonzalez_JM_Tips.typ

 #show: conf.with(
   title: "The Hidden Curriculum of the Econ Job Market",
   author: "Javier Gonzalez",
-  thanks: "Thanks to Fernanda Da Silva for encouranging me to write down these tips so that other SMU students can get a little more context while navigating the job market.", )
+  thanks: "Thanks to Fernanda Da Silva for encouranging me to write down these tips so that other SMU students can get more context while navigating the job market.
+This document also served me as a personal journal to reflect on my own experience and keep my sanity.", )

 Despite the abundance of guides, webinars, and official resources, I found that much of the advice available was shaped by pre-COVID experiences or tailored to candidates from top-ranked institutions.
 These "hidden curriculum" elements include not just the logistics of applications and interviews, but also the subtle expectations, networking strategies, and unspoken norms that can make a significant difference in outcomes.
-My goal here is to shed light on these less-discussed facets, especially from the perspective of someone navigating the market from a lower-ranked school in the current environment.
+My goal here is to complement the current advice with the experience of a candidate from a lower-ranked school.

-Take this with a grain of salt, as this is my personal experience on the job market in the 2025-26 cycle as a Ph.D.
-Candidate from Southern Methodist University.
+Take the advice in this document with a grain of salt, as this is my personal experience on the job market in the 2025-26 cycle as a Ph.D.
+Economics Candidate from Southern Methodist University.

-The tips in this document will build upon the following resources which I found particularly helpful.
+I found the following resources particularly helpful:

-- #link("https://www.aeaweb.org/resources/students/grad-prep/job-market")[_A Guide and Advice for economists on the U.S. Junior Academic Job Market 2018-2019_] by John Cawley (outdated but with usefull information)
+- #link("https://www.aeaweb.org/content/file?id=869")[_A Guide and Advice for economists on the U.S. Junior Academic Job Market 2018-2019_] by John Cawley (outdated but with usefull information)
 - #link("https://www.aeaweb.org/resources/students/grad-prep/job-market")[AEA Prep.
 Job Market Resources]
 - #link("https://www.aeaweb.org/about-aea/committees/job-market")[AEA JOE Committee on the Job Market] videos and documents
 - #link("https://econjobmarket.org/videos")[EJM Informational discussions and webinars]
 - #link("https://res.org.uk/event-listing/european-job-market-for-economists/?utm_campaign=Dotdigital&utm_medium=email&utm_source=Royal%20Economic%20Society&dm_i=7O8I,2D6GZ,61HKR5,4O6T9,1")[European Job Market for Economists (EJME)] with #link("https://www.europeanjobmarketofeconomists.org/guides-candidates-recruiters")[Guides for Candidates and workshops]

+*Housekeeping*

+The advice in the _Advice_ sections are in no particular order.

+I will skip the _offer bargaining_ stage as I don't think I can add to the discussion.
+Please refer #link("https://www.aeaweb.org/content/file?id=869")[John Cawley's guide] and always seek advice from your advisor.

-Lastly, the examples of how I structured my answers will be around a _quote_ block, so you can easily identify them, like the following
+The examples of how I structured my answers will be around a _quote_ block, so you can easily identify them, like the following

 #quote(attribution: [Javier Gonzalez])[My future research will be dedicated to expanding this methodological pipeline ...]

+#pagebreak()

 #outline()